WPS2 Manual

 Operation

-In LWDAQ 7.5 and earlier, the WPS Instrument acquires an image from only one of the cameras.
-Starting with LWDAQ 7.6, the instrument captures images from both WPS cameras at once and displays them one above the other, with the image crom camera one on top.
+The WPS2 is a LWDAQ Device.
+Plug it into a LWDAQ Driver or LWDAQ Multiplexer, open the LWDAQ Software and select the WPS Instrument from the Instrument Menu.
+Set the instrument's internet protocol address, driver socket, and multiplexer socket to select the target WPS.
+Press Acquire.
+The WPS Instrument, shown below, captures images from both WPS cameras at once and displays them one above the other, with the image from camera one on top.
 With daq_simultaneous set to 1, the images are illuminated by the same flash of the LED array.
 With the same parameter set to 0, two separate flashes are used.
 This latter setting is useful for debugging the simultaneous data acquisition, and is also required by the WPS1 electronics, which do not support simultaneous exposures.

 Figure: The WPS Instrument on MacOS, LWDAQ 7.6+.
 Note the two images acquired and displayed simultaneously.
 The WPS Instrument combines them into one tall image and analyzes the top and bottom halves separately.
 The top half is the image taken from the top camera, which is camera one.

-The WPS instrument analyzes both images in the same way, whether thay were acquired simultaneously or separately.
-The results of analysis are displayed on the screen.
-For details of the types of analysis available, and how the results will be displayed, see WPS Instrument.
-We can use the Acquisifier to obtain measurements from multiple wire position sensors.
-The WPS_5.txt is an example Acquisifier script that obtains wire edge positions from multiple WPS1 or WPS2 instruments and combines these with calibration constants to obtain measurements of wire position in the coordinates of the instrument mounting balls.
+For larger WPS systems, or when we want to combine data acquisition from other types of sensors, we use the Acquisifier to obtain measurements from multiple wire position sensors.
+The WPS_6.tcl is an example Acquisifier script that obtains wire edge positions from multiple WPS1 or WPS2 instruments and combines these with calibration constants to obtain measurements of wire position in the coordinates of the instrument mounting balls.

 The following plot shows data we obtained from one instance of the LWDAQ Software, using two separate Acquisifier scripts.
 We open the Acquisifier from the Tool menu, then press Spawn to create a second Acquisifier.
-We use one with a script like WPS_5.txt to obtain wire position, and another with a script like RTD_1.txt to obtain temperature measurements.
+We use one with a script like WPS_6.tcl to obtain wire position, and another with a script like RTD_1.tcl to obtain temperature measurements.
 We set the wire position script to execute every five seconds, by setting its cycle period seconds parameter to 5.
 We set the temperature script to execute every sixty seconds by setting its cycle period seconds to 60.

 Figure: WPS2 Resolution.
 We see temperature every minute and position every five seconds.
-Flash time is 10 ms and the wire is black vectran.
+Flash time is 10 ms and the wire is black Vectran®.
 We obtained this data simultaneously with two acquisifier scripts, one for position and one for temperature.

-The graph above shows us the short-term resolution of the WPS2 with a black vectran wire and flash time 10 ms. We can operate equally well, perhaps with slightly improved resolution, with 20 ms or 30 ms flash times.
+The graph above shows us the short-term resolution of the WPS2 with a black 0.3-mm Vectran® wire and flash time 10 ms. We can operate equally well, perhaps with slightly improved resolution, with 20 ms or 30 ms flash times.
 Once we get to 40 ms, however, there is a chance of saturating the CCD.
 The resolution in x is 0.4 μm and in y is 0.4 μm.
 We expect the y-resolution to be better because the triangulation angle of the cameras favors the vertical direction over the horizontal.

 When combined with a LWDAQ Driver (A2071E), exposure time 20 ms, and simultaneous image captures, the WPS Instrument acquires image pairs from the WPS2 at 2.3 Hz.
 With separate flashes, the rate drops to 2.0 Hz.
 With the older A2037E driver, the rate with simultaneous exposure is 0.7 Hz.

 The Wire Position Sensor Express script (WPSX) allows us to connect to six WPS2s simultaneously and acquire images from them in parallel.
-Open LWDAQ Version 7.6.4+ and run the script with Run Tool from the Tool menu.
+Open LWDAQ and run the script with Run Tool from the Tool menu.
 We see a window with separate sections for six sensors.
 Each sensor can be a WPS2 or WPS1 depending upon the WPS2 checkbox.
 You can enable individual sensors with another checkbox.
 Each sensor gets its own IP address, flash time, driver socket, and name.
 We can connect several sensors to the same driver if we like, but the fastest acquisition will occur when each sensor has its own driver.
 When it acquires the images, it displays a miniature version of each image in the window.
-There are no analysis results overlayed upon these miniature images, but if you click on one of them, another window opens up giving you a larger version of the image, and this one will have the results of analysis overlayed.
+There are no analysis results overlaid upon these miniature images, but if you click on one of them, another window opens up giving you a larger version of the image, and this one will have the results of analysis overlaid.

 The WPSX tool uses the name to look up the sensor's calibration constants in a calibration table that is embedded in the script itself.
 The WPSX analysis looks up each sensor in the list and converts the wire image positions into actual wire measurements in mount coordinates.
-It displays these on the screen in the same format as the WPS_5.txt Acquisifier script.
+It displays these on the screen in the same format as the WPS_5.tcl Acquisifier script.
 There is a timestamp at the start of the result line, followed by sensor name, x, and y in millimeters for each sensor.
 If the WPSX cannot find the sensor in its calibration table, it will print the measurement in blue, having used the calibration constants for the first camera in its calibration list.
 If the WPS analysis returns an error, the measurement will be red, with x and y set to −1.
 With Save checked, the WPSX saves the result line to a result file.
 You pick the file with buttons in the Configuration panel.
 The Draw and Analysis buttons enable the drawing of images in the WPSX window, which takes a little time, and the analysis of the images also.

 With a fast local ethernet connecting the data acquisition computer to the six drivers, and a fast computer to display and analyze the images, data acquisition should proceed at the same rate we would obtain from a single sensor.
 We turned off image display and drawing on our old lap-top computer, and acquired images from six sensors on our departmental network from six A2037E drivers.
 The time taken to acquire the six images varied from 1.5 s to 4 s, so that our average rate was around 0.4 Hz.
 The variability in the rate suggests traffic on our local internet is slowing down the image transfers.
 In theory, with six A2071E drivers and an isolated 100-MBit/s Ethernet, we can obtain a sustained acquisition rate from six sensors of 2.0 Hz.